 Regular Campervan Countertop Maintenance

-But if you opted for a wood countertop (butcher block or plywood), regular maintenance is required to keep the wood in great looking condition.
+But if you opted for a wood countertop (butcher block or plywood), regular maintenance is required to keep the wood in great-looking condition.

 Sanding & Oiling

-The mineral oil you applied isn’t permanent.
-Overtime, the wood countertop becomes increasingly permeable to liquids.
+The mineral oil you applied isnโt permanent.
+Over time, the wood countertop becomes increasingly permeable to liquids.
 That is why it is a good idea to gently sand and re-oil the countertop 2-3 times a year.

-It is OK to use only 320 and 400 grit sandpaper for countertop maintenance.
+It is OK to use only 320 and 400-grit sandpaper for countertop maintenance.
 This is enough to buff out most of the scratches and to restore the silky smooth texture to your van’s countertop.

 Mold Prevention

-Just because the countertop is sealed with oil doesn’t mean it’s impervious to mold growth.
+Just because the countertop is sealed with oil doesnโt mean it’s impervious to mold growth.

 To prevent mold, we never leave moist towels on our wood countertop for more than a few minutes.
 And any drops of water that land on our counter are quickly dabbed up with paper.

-Occasionally, we will inspect our countertop for mold growth and if we see any, we spot clean the area with food-grade cleaner.
+Occasionally, we will inspect our countertop for mold growth, and if we see any, we spot-clean the area with food-grade cleaner.

 Conclusion